OpenFreeEnergy/IndustryBenchmarks2024/docs/source/public/overview.rst

 .. warning::
   By default the gathering script does not replace ligand names!
+  For the public datasets, we want to use the same ligand names as in the input files.
-If you used proprietary names, please use the `--hide-ligand-names` flag.
+  For the private datasets, if you used proprietary names, please use the `--hide-ligand-names` flag.

 To perform the data gathering, do the following: